 Long irons have a certain stigma attached to them.
 Plenty of golfers have heard Lee Trevino’s “Even God can’t hit a 1-iron” quote.
 The only players who need a 2-iron in their bag are playing with sponsors’ logos all over their shirts.
 The same can really be said for 3-irons as well.
 But for some reason, the approved exchange of long irons for hybrids ends there.
 Why does the 4-iron get a free pass into your bag?
 And should it?

 Arccos tracks all of this on-course performance data via sensors installed in the grips of clubs.
-The system automatically records and analyzes all of a golfer’s stats, shows users their optimal strategy for every shot using an AI caddie, uses advanced analytics to inform practice regimens and much more.
+The system automatically records and analyzes all of a golfer’s stats, shows players their optimal strategy for every shot using an A.I.
+Caddie, uses advanced analytics to inform practice regimens and much more.

 Through this trove of data, three trends emerge:

 - For hitting into greens, the 4-hybrid is the best play for most.

 - Golfers across the board hit more fairways with a 4-iron.

 - The 0-5 handicap bracket is more effective with the 4-iron than any other bracket.
 Almost every other bracket hits it longer and records more GIRs with the 4-hybrid.

 Off the tee, only the lowest and highest handicap players saw yardage gaps in distances between the 4-hybrid and 4-iron.
 The 0-5 handicap bracket hit 4-irons more than four yards farther than a 4-hybrid, while the 20+ handicappers were almost two yards longer with a 4-iron.
 Bigger discrepancies began to pop-up when we added in approach shot distance yardages.

 - When comparing tee shot and approach shots with both clubs, almost every handicap bracket saw an uptick in distance on their approach shots compared to off-the-tee distance.